Coming to you from Doc's Crocks is this wonderful 8" Ovoid Jar from Philadelphia.

 The early form and floral decoration is reminiscent of stoneware by Henry Remmey of Philadelphia after his arrival from Baltimore.
 Henry Remmey, Jr. ran the family pottery in Philadelphia from the 1820's to the 1850's (Phil Shaltenbrand, Big Ware Turners , pp. 8-10).

-Excellent Condition.
-A single 1/4" chip on the footer!
+Very Good Condition.
+A single 1/2" chip on the rim and two on the footer (3/8" to 5/8"), and some light staining from use.
 That's it!
-No rim chips, hairlines, cracks, stains, or restoration.
+No inner rim chips, hairlines, cracks, or restoration.
 A kiln touch on one side in the making.

 Ships double-boxed, insured, and FREE